lain-lane/SW_Carpentry_Lazor/README.md

 ### Example
 Put `my_puzzle.bff` in `bff_files`, run `python solver.py`, and look in `solution` for `my_puzzle_solution.bff` and `my_puzzle_solution.png`.
 Done!

+##Expected Output -

+The output files contain .bff file and the .png files per each input file.
+The .png files are grid representation of the final configuration, and the .bff file is the solved file, which again can be reparsed through the code and it works.

 ## Notes
 - The solver guesses block positions randomly, so it might take a few tries (or 500,000!) for tough puzzles.
 - Run `python test_lazor_solver.py` to test everything—8 passing tests mean it’s working great!